co-operating-systems/PhD/UseCases/UseCases.md

 <#k1> security:controller <https://alice.name/card#me> .
 ```

-But that would not be a proof that this key is the key of the given WebID, because anyone could create a key and link it to any WebID.
-So the WebID document would need to link back to the key.
+But that would not be proof that this key is the key of the given WebId because anyone could create a key and link it to any WebId.
+So the WebId document would need to link back to the key.

-If the client signs the header with the keyId `<#k1>` then client will need tell the Guard to which WebID that key is linked to.
-So the client will need to add a header to the request to tell the server where to find the WebID.
+If the client signs the header with the `keyId` `<#k1>` then the client will need to tell the Guard to which WebId that key is linked.
+So the client will need to add a header to the request to tell the server where to find the WebId.
 One proposal would be to add a field to the `Authorization` header as a property.
-(Note that because those properties are comma seperated this means that there can only be one Authorization header per request)
+(Note that because those properties are comma separated this means that there can only be one Authorization header per request)

 ```HTTP
 GET /comments/ HTTP/1.1